 Tests and estimates by the management for impairment of investments are made in the light of its projections and intentions regarding the future economic benefits expected from the subsidiaries, including commercial and industrial experience, securing positions in Bulgarian and foreign markets, expectations for future sales, etc. The calculations are made with the assistance of an independent licensed appraiser.

-As a result of the calculations made in 2017 at the date of issue of this report, there is a need to recognize impairment of certain investments in subsidiaries.
+As at the date of issue of this statement, there is no need to recognize impairment of certain investments in subsidiaries.

 17. INVESTMENTS IN ASSOCIATES